 The indoor unit is only 34” x 8” x 12” (86 x 20 x 30.5 cm), meaning that it will fit on almost any wall.
 The system only weighs 22 pounds (10 kg), making it easy for self-installation, as long as you can find a wall stud for sturdy mounting.
 More on that later.

 Conversely, the outdoor unit is a little larger, at 34” x 13” x 22” (86 x 33 x 55.8 cm) and 71 pounds (32.2 kg).
-The specs of the solar panels will depend on the systems you purchase separately from the unit.
+The specs and number of solar panels will depend on the systems you purchase separately from the unit.

 The original system is usually run with 3 solar panels between 290W and 375W, and the system can use up to 6 at a time.
 These are directly connected (with DC power) to your ACDC12C outdoor unit, which can also accept AC charging from your home’s energy grid.
 That energy is then converted and used to power the mini-split inside your home.

-HotSpot has multiple solar panels to choose from that are compatible with this model.
+HotSpot has multiple panels to choose from that are compatible with this solar system.
 Let’s talk about how effective they are and see if they’re worth the price!

 The HotSpot Energy ACDC12C needs around 600 continuous watts for heating and 544W for cooling.
 With the solar panels that come with the kit, you should have no problem using the air conditioning on a sunny day, even without a wall outlet.